Sustainable Food Production for a Resilient Rosario

 The Big Idea

-Evolve flagship urban agriculture program into a climate adaptation response through repurposing of under-utilized public and peri-urban land.
+Evolve city’s flagship urban agriculture program into a cornerstone of inclusive climate adaptation through repurposing under-utilized public land.

 Life Changing Impact